 Gretchen Hack is not a “hack” writer but in fact a published author in various venues, including a writing teachers’ journal, a small newspaper, and religious publications.
-Gretchen will help you write to any audience, keeping your attention focused on purpose, rhetorical sophistication, and intent.
-She graduated from Valparaiso, Indiana with a B.A. in English and Spanish, from University of Colorado-Denver (UCD) with an M.A. in English, and has taught English composition at UCD and other area colleges since 1988.
-Currently she teaches Advanced ESL Composition and Reading part-time at Community College of Denver.
+Gretchen will help you write to any audience, keeping your attention focused on purpose, coherence, and rhetorical sophistication.
+She graduated from Valparaiso University in Indiana with a B.A. in English and Spanish and from University of Colorado-Denver (UCD) with an M.A. in English.
+She has taught English composition at UCD and other area colleges since 1988, including teaching Advanced ESL Composition and Reading at the Community College of Denver.
 When you come for tutoring with her, please teach her how to say “hello” in your native language – she wants to be hospitable!

 Composition, NHV, and Science and Medical Writing

 Kait holds a BA in English/creative writing and an MA in English/literature.
 She taught Core Composition I at CU Denver and specializes in science and medical writing, MLA and APA citation, thesis development, and brainstorming.

 Speech Composition and Practice, NHV, and Humanities and Social Sciences Writing

 Harry Archer earned his PhD in communication with an emphasis in rhetoric from the University of Colorado Boulder.
 He is published in the realms of communication and rhetorical theory and criticism, and has a particular interest in science and technology studies.
 He is the current chair of the Communication Theory and Research division of the Western States Communication Association.